TEXT, APPLY ONCE AND BE CONSIDERED FOR ALL SCHOLARSHIPS.

 Partial scholarships are available for public district/charter schools for AMI training at MINT.

-MINT General Scholarship Funds
+MINT General Scholarship Fund

 • The Barbara J. Gordon Scholarship Fund continues the legacy of Barbara Gordon, a guiding force in the development of Montessori education in Texas and beyond, who inspired and supported many individuals to become Montessori teachers.
 Barbara J. Gordon is the creator of The Silent Journey and Discovery experience for parents.
 Need-based scholarships are available for all diploma courses.